 4. Become more authoritative by earning backlinks

-5. Set up Google My Business to appear in local search results
+5. Set up Google Business Profile to appear in local search results

 When you set up your profile, you’ll be able to put in your phone number, address, hours, and other information.
-Then, when someone in your area searches for a term like “car repair shop near me” — if you’re a car repair shop — you’ll appear in the Google My Business results.
+Then, when someone in your area searches for a term like “car repair shop near me” — if you’re a car repair shop — you’ll appear in the GBP results.